lukejagodzinski/meteor-astronomy-docs/docs/getting_started.md

 });
 ```

-How to save the document into database?
+How do we save the document into database?
 Nothing simpler.

 ```js
 post.save();